text-machine-teaching/uml_nlp_class_2022/docs/servers.md

 * All servers must run Ubuntu release that is a) supported b) LTS (long-term).
 Best, if it is the latest LTS.
 * CUDA should be updated such that the latest version of PyTorch supports it.

+## Other resources

+We also have Digital Ocean Droplets of university infrastructure, if you need to host a servise.
+If you need a lot of compute (GPU-weeks) use PyTorch Distributed.
+If you need more (GPU-months), apply for TensorFlow Research Cloud resources (free GPUs and TPUs in Google Cloud for research purposes).
+You can try to ask David for advice.